 - Practice with scrap wood to master your cuts and shapes.

-- Hold the knife correctly by keeping your hands behind the sharp cutting edge since it slips whilst working.
+- Hold the knife correctly by keeping your hands behind the sharp cutting edge since it slips while working.
 These tools slip as you work, and if your fingers are in front of the blade, it’ll result in an injury.

 - Carve along the grain rather than across the grain.
 Examine the wood to find parallel lines.